akshitagupta23/Capstone_Project/README.md

 ### Future Scope

   #### Serverless / Cloud Deployment

        After the Docker step one can use the container to run serverless on GCP, AWS etc (Worth mentioning the Cost factor while using the cloud services.)
        Following are the probable ways of running the Web App on `Google Cloud Platform`

        Prerequiste: Enable Google API: $Project-ID, $Container-Registry, $Google-Cloud-Storage

        Some of ways to deploy on `GCP` using following API's
         - Tasks taking long time with pre-configured environment `Kubernetes, Dataproc, AI Platform Default/ Vertex-AI`

-- Tasks taking long time with flexible environment
-    `AI Platform Custom Training/ Vertex-AI custom Training and Cloud Build`
+       - Tasks taking long time with flexible environment `AI Platform Custom Training/ Vertex-AI custom Training and Cloud Build`

         - Online job taking few minutes to run with flexible environment `Cloud Run, App Engine`

          - Online jobs taking seconds to run with less flexible environment `Cloud Function`

          - Scheduled running of jobs
               `Cloud Composer (Airflow), Cloud Scheduler`

   #### CI/CD using Github

      CI/CD as a part of MLOPS can be achieved using github actions and workflow.
-These components along with `.github-ci.yml` file.
- Once done any pull request will trigger the pipeline thus compeleting the CI/CD.
+These components along with `.github-ci.yml` file on any pull request will trigger the pipeline      thus compeleting the CI/CD.